Welcome to the Ball

 Welcome to the Ball is the fourth album by the American heavy metal band Vicious Rumors, released in 1991.
 It was produced by Michael Rosen and Geoff Thorpe.

 The band supported the album with a North American tour.
 Welcome to the Ball was nominated for a Bammie Award.

+A remastered CD version was released by Rock Candy Records in 2024.

 Critical reception

 The Chicago Tribune wrote: "By combining the best of two worlds—the anger and energy of thrash with the harmony and intricate guitar work of more commercial metal—Vicious Rumors sets itself apart from the scores of bands doing one or the other."
 The Washington Post noted that the band "takes its musical marching orders from such aging British headbangers as Judas Priest...
 Every once in a while, though, the Vicious ones sound like Kansas."

 Track listing

 All songs written by Carl Albert, Geoff Thorpe and Mark McGee, except where noted.